iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 There are a few tutorials that you should follow before beginning, especially if it is the first time you have used the **IoT JumpWay Developer Program**.
 If you do not already have one, you will require an **IoT JumpWay Developer Program developer account**, and some basics to be set up before you can start creating your IoT devices.
 Visit the following [IoT JumpWay Developer Program Docs (5-10 minute read/setup)](https://github.com/iotJumpWay/IoT-JumpWay-Docs/ "IoT JumpWay Developer Program Docs (5-10 minute read/setup)") and check out the guides that take you through registration and setting up your Location Space, Zones, Devices and Applications (About 5 minutes read).

-## Install IoT JumpWay Python MQTT Client
+## Install IoT JumpWay Python MQTT Client on your Raspberry Pi 3 / UP Squared

-Next install the IoT JumpWay Python MQTT Client.
+Next install the IoT JumpWay Python MQTT Client on your Raspberry Pi 3 / UP Squared.
 For this you can execute the following command:

 ```
  $ pip3 install JumpWayMQTT